 Vacant apartments or homes are a major fact of life in Palm Cove.
 The current real estate vacancy rate here is 41.1%.
 This is higher than the rate of vacancies in 97.8% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (39.9%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Palm Cove neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Palm Cove is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Palm Cove is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Some neighborhoods have more internal cohesiveness than others.
 While other neighborhoods feel like a collection of strangers who just happen to live near each other.
 Sometimes this comes down to not only the personalities of the people in a place, but how long people have been together in that neighborhood.
 NeighborhoodScout's research has revealed some interesting things about the rootedness of people in the Palm Cove neighborhood.
 In the Palm Cove neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 96.1% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.